Green NCAP

-Green NCAP is a green vehicle assessment programme hosted and supported by the New Car Assessment Program in cooperation with European Governments.
+Green NCAP is a green vehicle assessment programme hosted and supported by the European New Car Assessment Program (Euro NCAP) in cooperation with European Governments.
 The Organisation has test laboratories in eight European countries and aims to increase awareness of the environmental impact of the vehicles.
 The first set of results was released on 28 February 2019.

 As of March 2019, the organisation considers only energy used while driving, however it plans to expand testing procedures further, in order to cover the entire life-cycle of the car as well as the range of the electric vehicles.

 Testing Procedure

 Test is divided into two major stages.
 The first one is a test on the chassis dynamometer, adhering to the WLTP procedure, with a slight modification: temperature is set to 14 C, which is close to European average, and the vehicle has lights, air conditioning and other typical systems turned on, while also carrying a realistic payload.
 In total an equivalent five WLTP tests are conducted.

 The second part includes road testing with portable emissions measurement system which adheres to the further expanded European Union's Real Driving Emissions.
 Expanded testing conditions include driving at altitudes from 0 to 1300 metres above sea level, and ambient temperatures from -7 to 35 C.